 He wasn’t really sure when Mother stopped coming home.
 He didn’t have time or inclination to worry about her.
-One of the coastal resorts was opening a camp nearby and Thomas hoped that he could find some work there that wouldn’t keep him away from Katherine for too long.
+One of the coastal resorts was opening a camp nearby and Thomas hoped to find work that wouldn’t keep him away from Katherine for too long.

 They needed staff to serve and clean up after dinners.
 The work would be hectic, hot, and dirty, and he would be expected to look his best and smile while serving self-important tourists.
 But it was pay and it was close to home.
 Katherine would be all right by herself for a few hours every evening.
-She liked to play with her puzzles in the evenings, so she would be occupied.
+She liked to play with her puzzles in the evenings, and he would be home in time to get her to bed.
 Thomas accepted the job.

 Thomas found the guests this week particularly odious.
 The grown children of wealthy families, they were used to having whatever they wanted whenever they wanted it.
-They were the kind of people who had more money than morals, and the four who had arranged the trip were the worst.
-These were the men Thomas had to serve.
+They were the kind of people who had more money than morals, and the four men Thomas had to serve were the worst of the lot.

-They were just starting to serve dinner but only two of Thomas’ four charges had arrived.
-He really could not have cared less if they missed their roasted pheasant with jaru berries served on a bed of ancient Earth grains, but late arrivals threw off his timing for serving and this group seemed to delight in complaining about situations of their own making.
+They were just starting to serve dinner but only two of Thomas’ charges had arrived.
+He really could not have cared less if they missed their roasted pheasant with jaru berries served on a bed of ancient Earth grains, but late arrivals threw off his timing for serving and this group delighted in complaining about situations of their own making.

 The other two guests at Thomas’ table were also missing their friends and looked around often for them.
 A loud crash from deeper in the camp drew their attention.
 “Ah — here they come now!” one grinned as three figures staggered towards the dining patio.